Constipation Awareness Month

 Prevention and Treatment

-Lifestyle and diet changes are often successful in both the prevention and treatment of constipation.
+Lifestyle and dietary changes are often successful in both the prevention and treatment of constipation.
 They include:

 - Drinking adequate amounts of water to stay hydrated